Hinundayan

 Hinundayan, officially the Municipality of Hinundayan (Kabalian: Lungsod san Hinundayan; Lungsod sa Hinundayan; Bayan ng Hinundayan), is a municipality in the province of Southern Leyte, Philippines.
 According to the Hinundayan has a total land area of 6,108 hectares or 61.08 square kilometers, comprising 17 barangays.
-2020 census, it has a population of 12,398 people.
+2024 census, it has a population of 13,042 people.

 Etymology

 During the 17th century, there were Spanish sailors who arrived in Sabang.
-At that time, the fisherfolks and villagers were busy setting up handayanans or resting place for their outrigger canoes.
-These handayanans were made up of posts with horizontal rails which were a meter high from the ground where the canoes and other sea crafts were laid after use.
-When the Spanish sailors asked the villagers what was the name of the place, the villagers who were oblivious of the strange language thought that they were asked of what they were doing, so they simply answered in their own dialect, "handayanan among gibuhat para sa among baruto."
-The Spaniards noted the first word "Handayanan" as the name of the place, so they refer the place as such, which was later on distorted to "Hinundayan".
-Since then, this place was called Hinundayan.
+At that time, the residents set up a resting place (handayanan) for their outrigger canoes.
+These handayanan were made up of bamboo posts with horizontal rails which were a meter high from the ground where the canoes and other sea crafts were laid after use.
+When the Spanish sailors asked the residents what was the name of the place, the residents who did not understand Spanish thought that they were asked of what they were doing, so they answered in their own dialect, "handayanan among gibuhat para sa among baruto."
+The Spaniards noted the first word "Handayanan" as the name of the place, so they refer the place as such, which later on distorted into "Hinundayan".